mfm92/Reproducibility_TopK/README.md

 # Run settings

-The script to produce the nodes, which are the best as influencer:
+Script to produce the nodes, which are the best as influencer:
 `python experiment.py #1 #2 -t #3 #4 -fs #5 -it #6`

 <ins>Meaning of the arguments</ins>:<br>